sapcxtools/workspace/CONTRIBUTING.md

 For the sake of simplicity, we assume that you use the default CCv2 repository layout for your project:

 - The following command is used to add an extension "foobar" into your repository:
-`git subtree add --squash --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git main`
+`git subtree add --squash --message "add extension foobar from SAP CX Tools" --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git main`
 - For future updates, please use the following command:
-`git subtree pull --squash --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git main`
+`git subtree pull --squash --message "update extension foobar from SAP CX Tools" --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git main`
 - If you want to push changes from the local repository into the extension, please use:
 `git subtree push --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git feature/<name-of-your-feature>`